apache/doris-website/versioned_docs/version-2.0/lakehouse/datalake/hive.md

 Currently Doris supports authentication of Ranger libraries, tables, and columns, but does not support encryption, row privileges, and Data Mask.

-If you need to use Apache Ranger for authentication of the entire Doris cluster, refer to [Integration with Apache Ranger](https://doris.apache.org/docs/dev/admin-manual/privilege-ldap/ranger/).
+If you need to use Apache Ranger for authentication of the entire Doris cluster, refer to [Integrate with Apache Ranger](../../lakehouse/datalake/hive#integrate-with-apache-ranger).

 ### Environment settings